vsouza/awesome-ios/README.md

 * [AEConsole](https://github.com/tadija/AEConsole) - Customizable Console UI overlay with debug log on top of your iOS App. :large_orange_diamond:
 * [ReflectedStringConvertible](https://github.com/mattcomi/ReflectedStringConvertible) - A protocol that allows any class to be printed as if it were a struct. :large_orange_diamond:
 * [Evergreen](https://github.com/knly/Evergreen) - Most natural Swift logging :large_orange_diamond:
-* [Logkit](https://github.com/logkit/logkit) - An efficient logging library for OS X, iOS, watchOS, and tvOS – written in Swift.
+* [Logkit](https://github.com/logkit/logkit) - An efficient logging library for macOS, iOS, watchOS, and tvOS – written in Swift.
 Log to console, file, HTTP service, or your own endpoint.
 Simple to get started, but smartly customizable :large_orange_diamond:
 * [SwiftTrace](https://github.com/johnno1962/SwiftTrace) - Trace Swift and Objective-C method invocations :large_orange_diamond:
 * [Willow](https://github.com/Nike-Inc/Willow) - Willow is a powerful, yet lightweight logging library written in Swift. :large_orange_diamond:
 * [Bugfender](https://github.com/bugfender/BugfenderSDK-iOS) - Cloud storage for your app logs.
 Track user behaviour to find problems in your mobile apps.
 * [LxDBAnything](https://github.com/DeveloperLx/LxDBAnything) - Automate box any value!
 Print log without any format control symbol!
 Change debug habit thoroughly!
 * [XLTestLog](https://github.com/xareelee/XLTestLog) - Styling and coloring your XCTest logs on Xcode Console
-* [XLFacility](https://github.com/swisspol/XLFacility) - Elegant and extensive logging facility for OS X & iOS (includes database, Telnet and HTTP servers)
+* [XLFacility](https://github.com/swisspol/XLFacility) - Elegant and extensive logging facility for macOS & iOS (includes database, Telnet and HTTP servers)
 * [Atlantis](https://github.com/DrewKiino/Atlantis) - A powerful input-agnostic swift logging framework made to speed up development with maximum readability. :large_orange_diamond:
 * [StoryTeller](https://github.com/drekka/StoryTeller) - Taking a completely different approach to logging, Story Teller replacing fixed logging levels in It then uses dynamic expressions to control the logging so you only see what is important.
 * [LumberMill](https://github.com/ubclaunchpad/LumberMill) - Stupidly simple logging for iOS 10 and Swift 3.0